 - Charges must be stationary - they cannot move with respect to each other.

 - Point charges are assumed.
-This assumption holds also for any charges that are spherical and symmetric.
+This assumption also holds for any charges that are spherical and symmetric.
 For example, a charged metal sphere fulfills this condition, but a charged metal box doesn't.

 - Charges cannot overlap - they must be distinct and have at least a minimal distance between them.